 This article, written by Ken Seethram, MD, FRCSC, FACOG, appeared in September 2012's issue of the BC Medical Journal.

-Effective August 1, 2012 changes have been made to the two specialist telephone patient management fees (G10002 and G10003).
-These two fees have been changed into time-based fees payable per 15 mi
+These two fees have been changed into time-based fees payable per 15 minutes, or portion of.